derek-knox/Coding-For-Designers/book/Breaking Barriers/Coding Color.md

 ### HEX

 Hexadecimal is another common color code.
 It represents the same color range as RGB, just differently.
 Instead of a range between *0-255* for each R, G, and B value, HEX uses *00-FF* for each.
 The letters A-F replace the numbers 10-15 (A instead of 10 through F instead of 15).
+The reason for this is so less bits are needed.
 So for HEX, each color channel is represented by two characters (00-FF) instead of RGB's three (0-255).

 ![TODO - Table Replace](../assets/img/visual-todo-placeholder.jpg "TODO - Table Replace")